Anishpras/rbac/README.md

   roles: ['EDITOR']
 };

-// Check if a user can create a yacht if (rbac.userCan(user, 'Yachts', 'CREATE')) {
+// Check if a user can create a product if (rbac.userCan(user, 'Products', 'CREATE')) {
-  // User can create yachts
+  // User can create products
 }

 // Check if a user can update a booking